Vinay Katiyar: Life and career

-Katiyar was born to Devi Charan Katiyar and Shyam Kali in Kanpur.
-He holds a bachelor's degree in Commerce from Kanpur University.
+Katiyar was born in a Kurmi family to Devi Charan Katiyar and Shyam Kali in Kanpur.
+He holds a bachelor's degree in commerce from Kanpur University.

 Katiyar started his political journey with Akhil Bharatiya Vidyarthi Parishad (ABVP), the student wing of the Sangh Parivar.
 He was the organizing secretary of ABVP's Uttar Pradesh state unit from 1970 to 1974, and the convener of the Jayaprakash Narayan's Bihar Movement in 1974.
 He became a pracharak (full-time worker) of the Rashtriya Swayamsevak Sangh (RSS) in 1980.
 He founded the Hindu Jagran Manch in 1982.
 In 1984, he was chosen to start the new youth organisation Bajrang Dal to support the Ram Janmabhoomi movement.

 Later, Katiyar served as the President of Uttar Pradesh State Unit of the Bharatiya Janata Party from 2002 to 18 July 2004 and the national General Secretary of the BJP from 2006.

-Katiyar was elected to the Lok Sabha from the Faizabad (Ayodhya) constituency to the 10th, 11th and 13th Lok Sabha in 1991, 1996 and 1999, and to the Rajya Sabha as a representative of Uttar Pradesh in 2012.
+Katiyar was elected to the Lok Sabha from the Ayodhya (Lok Sabha constituency) to the 10th, 11th and 13th Lok Sabha in 1991, 1996 and 1999, and to the Rajya Sabha as a representative of Uttar Pradesh in 2012.